Lam-JJ/GettingAndCleaningDataCoursera/CodeBook.md

 -----------------------------------------------------
 Variables named in this script includes :
-~The accelerometer and gyroscope signal data variable ~"subject" = numeric for each individual subject ~"activity" = character for each activity performed ~"type" = type of data, namely test and training
+1) The accelerometer and gyroscope signal data variable 2)"subject" = numeric for each individual subject 3)"activity" = character for each activity performed 4)"type" = type of data, namely test and training

 Note that only the mean and standard deviation of the signals are in the final mean.df dataframe.